jakejhansen/minesweeper_solver/README.md

 The 10. channel has 1 if the field is empty (i.e neither unknown or a number), 0 otherwise.

 #### CONDENSED
-Has the deimensions ROWS * COLS * 2 and is a condensed versioin of the FULL representation with the first 8. channels merged.
+Has the dimensions ROWS * COLS * 2 and is a condensed version of the FULL representation with the first 8. channels merged.

 The 1. channel has 0 if the field is unknown or empty, and value / 4 otherwise.
 The 2. channel has 1 if unknown, 0 otherwise.